A history in three acts!

 Place: Roxy Theatre

-The Roxy welcomes approximately 25,000 patrons through its doors each year, and brings significant financial benefit to regional tourism, recreation and retail industries.
+The Roxy welcomes over 30,000 patrons each year, and brings significant financial benefit to regional tourism, recreation and retail industries.
 The Roxy employs a full-time theatre manager, a full time box office manager and two part-time assistants, a part-time fund development and communications assistant and a very busy contracted technical director.

 In 2011, the OSLT celebrated its 50 year anniversary, marking the occasion with the conclusion of a successful burn and build campaign which allowed us to close our 25 year, $1,000,000 mortgage held on the building.
 We are now actively building a reserve fund, building capacity and finding creative ways to ensure our continued sustainability.
 The curtain has opened every year on the newest OSLT production.
 With the support of the community, and a new generation of interest in live performance, we hope it always will.